mouldimus/notes/HTML_Concepts.md

 The people who create the API would write a description of the way to use the API (create requests) and a description of what the data in the responses will look like.
 This is called an API specification.

 **Example**
-> If there was a software program that kept track of the inventory for a bicycle manufacturer, that program might have an API that would allow the company’s dealers to connect to the program and find out how many of a certain type of bicycle were available at the manufacturer.
+> If there was a software program that kept track of the inventory for a bicycle manufacturer, that program might have an API that would allow the company's dealers to connect to the program and find out how many of a certain type of bicycle were available at the manufacturer.
 In this case, the dealers could have a software program of their own, which would connect to the API of the software at the manufacturer and request that inventory data.

 ## Objects
 [Jump Back](#contents)